Learn how to make homemade bath soaks and salts from everyday ingredients that are probably already in your home! Non-toxic and easy!

 - Affordable: Seriously… a huge box of Epsom salts is like $5 at the pharmacy.
 Oatmeal and baking soda are just as cheap.

 - Zero-Waste: Avoiding extra packaging is a bit of a theme for me lately.
-So a plastic-wrapped bath bomb is not going to be my favourite.
+So a plastic-wrapped bath bomb is not going to be my favorite.

 - The Right Stuff: DIY bath products mean that I get exactly what I need.
 While Epsom salts are perfect for sore muscles, they aren’t great for dry skin.
 Putting together what I need, when I need it is the best way to have exactly what I want in my bath.